Heuristic Play and EYFS

 According to the Early Years Learning Framework, play allows children to learn as they discover, create, improvise, and imagine.
 Play interruptions should be minimised to allow children to continue their exploration and learning.

-Examples of heuristic play objects include:
+Examples of heuristic play objects for EYFS physical development include:

 - Hair clips